 “Stop and look, not through the camera, but actually look at what’s going on around you so you don’t get run over, trampled on, bitten and that you don’t step off the edge of something.

 “Number two was because a lot of them are trying to copy an image that they’ve already seen, check that the image was real.
 Do a little bit of Google searching.

 “Check because the selfies you see are very cleverly shot to make it look much more spectacular than it actually is.

 “The third thing was to try and be your own individual, start your own trend, don’t repeat one.
 Think of a new angle, a different way.”

 World Tourism Day is celebrated each year on 27 September.
-The theme for 2019 is Tourism and the Digital Transformation.
+The theme for 2019 is Tourism and Jobs: a better future for all.